api7/lua-resty-ldap/README.md

 `hex_data` is the protocol data connected in hexadecimal, converting ASN.1 binary data directly to hexadecimal.
 This field is required.

 `multi_resp_hint` is a metric used to indicate whether the LDAP response parser is parsing multiple response bodies.
 Multi-response are typically used in scenarios such as search, where multiple LDAP result data is seamlessly connected.
 Default is `false`.

+Note that this operation will not automatically add any LDAP protocol headers, such as message id, etc., everything will need to be handled by yourself.
+In general, please do not use it unless you fully understand the functionality of this function and the LDAP protocol itself.